obiomap/ansible-adagios-agent-windows/README.md

-ansible-adagios-agent-windows
+Ansible Galaxy role ansible-adagios-agent-windows
 =========

-Ansible role for installing Adagios agent on Windows.
+Ansible Galaxy role for installing Adagios agent on Windows.
 Adagios agent is a bundle of NSClient++ and Adagios (OKconfig) tools for Nagios NRPE checks mainly used by Adagios running on Nagios / Naemon monitoring servers.
 The role uses another Github repository that handles the installation process. https://github.com/opinkerfi/adagios-agent-windows

 Requirements
 ------------